dlofstrom/fifa-league/README.md

 - `/games` @team displays available games for team
 - `/table` prints league table
 - `/stats` @team prints more details about a team
+- `/history` prints all games played in order

 ## Setup league
 - In your private channel with Slack app write `/admin`